peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool AsBoolean();

- Returns false if this object is False, Null, or Undefined; otherwise,true.
+ Returns false if this object is False, Null, or Undefined; otherwise, true.

   <b>Return Value:</b>

-False if this object is False, Null, or Undefined; otherwise,true.
+False if this object is False, Null, or Undefined; otherwise, true.

 <a id="AsByte"></a>
 ### AsByte